-- HE-7.A Discourage discrimination in housing. - HE-7.B Promote housing opportunities for all persons, regardless of race, color, ancestry, age, national origin, religion, disability, sex, familial status, marital status, or other such arbitrary factors.
+HE-7.A Discourage discrimination in housing.

+HE-7.B Promote housing opportunities for all persons, regardless of race, color, ancestry, age, national origin, religion, disability, sex, familial status, marital status, or other such arbitrary factors.

-GOAL HE-8: ENERGY CONSERVATION - ENCOURAGE THE USE OF ENERGY AND RESOURCE CONSERVATION IN THE DEVELOPMENT OF HOUSING IN THE COUNTY.
+GOAL HE-8: ENERGY CONSERVATION - ENCOURAGE THE USE OF ENERGY AND RESOURCE CONSERVATION IN THE DEVELOPMENT OF HOUSING IN THE affordable housing to reduce household energy costs.